jpdugo/shinyLiveApi/README.md

 ## Introduction

 This is a simple app to demonstrate how to serve a ShinyLive site using FastAPI.
+The Shiny application consists in a simple Excel file reader that allows the user to upload an Excel file, visualize its content, and download it as a CSV file.

 ## Instructions to Run the API